-The tool was created in 2019 by the world-renowned Airbnb to solve the complexity and tediousness of adding animations to websites.
-For example, although revolutionary at the time, Adobe’s now-obsolete Flash would use hefty file sizes, impacting page loading times and producing high processor loads.
+The world-renowned Airbnb created the tool in 2019 to solve the complexity and tediousness of adding animations to websites.
+For example, although revolutionary at the time, take a look at Adobe’s now-obsolete Flash.
+They would use very hefty file sizes, impacting page loading times and producing high processor loads.

 Lottie animations are compatible with web, iOS, Android, Windows and React Native, so you can be sure that your audience will be able to see them no matter what device or browser they use.

 The past two years have seen Lottie grow in popularity within the web developer community because it provides the seamless solution it promised, enabling developers to create beautiful digital products.
 In addition, for businesses, the benefits of Lottie animation include: